 Eastside outdoor movies

-This four-week movie takes place on the lawn at Crossroads Park on Thursday evenings through August.
+This four-week movie series takes place on the lawn at Crossroads Park on Thursday evenings in August.
 Family-focused offerings are "Pokémon: Detective Pikachu" (Aug.
 3), "Big Hero 6" (Aug.
 10), "Dumbo" (Aug.
 17) and "Hocus Pocus" (Aug.
 24).
 Family activities start at 7 p.m., movies start at dusk.

 Outdoor Movies at Marymoor Park, Redmond

 Buy treats from food trucks or bring your own — and well-behaved dogs are welcome, too!
-Entertainment, activities, trivia and prize raffles.
-Event entry at 6:30 p.m., movies begin at dusk Wednesdays rain or shine.
-Some movie highlights include "Black Panther" and "The Lion King."
+Entertainment, activities and music.
+Event entry is 90 minutes before the scheduled event, movies begin at dusk Wednesdays and Thursdays, rain or shine.
+Some movie highlights include "Monsters, Inc." and "The Goonies."

 Details: Marymoor Park, 6046 W. Lake Sammamish Parkway N.E., Redmond.
 Select Wednesdays and Thursdays through August 23. $10 per person.